abel-solo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #10,Write a script that displays the result of BREATH to the power LOVE

 #11,Write a script that converts a number from base 2 to base 10

+#12,Create a script that prints all possible combinations of two letters, except oo